 Calibration of the LETGS effective area (EA) and HRC-S quantum efficiency (QE) at energies above the C-K edge (0.28 keV, 44 Å) relies primarily on observations of the quasar continuum source PKS 2155-304 and (earlier in the mission) 3C 273 and Capella.
 PKS 2155-304 also has been regularly observed with LETG/ACIS-S to monitor contamination buildup on ACIS (see Section 6.5.1) and for cross calibration with other X-ray missions.
-Mkn 421 largely replaced PKS 2155-304 as an ACIS contamination monitoring source starting in 2010, and RX J1856 (neutron star continuum source) was recently added for the same purpose.
+Mkn 421 largely replaced PKS 2155-304 as an ACIS contamination monitoring source starting in 2010.
+RX J1856 (neutron star continuum source) is also used for contamination monitoring.
 For calibration of the LETG/HRC-S EA at longer wavelengths, observations of the hot DA white dwarfs HZ 43 and Sirius B are used.